Enjoyweaver/enjoyweaver/README.md

 ### Clone the Repository

-To clone this repository, use the following command by copying it and pasting it in a terminal that you opened inside the folder where you want this stored:
+To clone this repository, use the following command by copying and pasting it in a terminal that you opened inside the folder where you want this stored:

         git clone https://github.com/Enjoyweaver/websiteTemplate.git